LiamDruckman/COMP1911-Tutorial/README.md

 Now, if we want to go back up one directory we can use the "cd" command again.
 But this time the name of the directory isn't so obvious.
 We call the directory one level above the parent directory and it has a special name in Linux: "..".
 In the same vein we refer to our current directory using ".".

-To demonstrate this We'll introduce another command called "pwd" which stands for print working directory.
+To demonstrate this we'll introduce another command called "pwd" which stands for print working directory.
 This gives us the path of the directory we're currently in.

 ```bash
 # Show our current directory